Page Reviewed / Updated - Feb. 2016

 Services are determined on a case-by-case basis and can include any of the following:

-More information about this program can be found on the Georgia SOURCE webpage.
+More information about this program can be found in the Georgia SOURCE Factsheet.
 One can apply for the SOURCE waiver by contacting their local Department of Human Services, Division of Family and Children county offices.
 A list of contact information is available here.